Pteratato/Proserpina/PG_CH02.md

 “You are insane,” she hissed to Katarina, guiding the songstress briskly down the tree-lined lane.
 “Absolutely insane, do you know that?”

+---

 “Fraaaan,” Kat sang playfully, “It’s still working!”

-Half an hour later found Kat dancing down the street, arms above her head as she twirled around.
+Half an hour later Kat was dancing down the street, arms above her head as she twirled around.
 Kat could feel herself start to level out, but the high was absolutely still there.
-She could still hear the songs of the buildings, down to their bricks.
-The melodies of the streetlamps and bursts of color that danced around her, but she was slightly more aware of herself.
+She could still hear the songs of the buildings, down to their bricks, and the melodies of the streetlamps and bursts of color that swirled around her, but she was slightly more aware of herself.

 “Woooow,” Kat said as she looked at her hands against the street lamp, “I never noticed how purple my skin is under the streetlights.”